Custom Actions¶

 Webhook.site allows some action types to be repeating, which makes Webhook.site "loop over" one or more values without needing to use scripts.

-Currently, repetition is only supported by the Extract JSONPath and Extract Regex action types.
+Repetition is supported by the Extract JSONPath, Extract Regex and Split Text action types.

-Currently, the maximum amount of items that are supported is 100 to prevent abuse.
-This limit may be raised in the future.
-Items above that are ignored.
+The maximum amount of items that are supported is 100 to prevent abuse.

-The repeating action should be ordered before the actions that are to be repeated.
-The actions that are repeated will run for each item that is extracted, using the same variable name.
+The repeating action must be ordered before the actions that are to be repeated.

-By checking the Queued checkbox when creating a Custom Action, Webhook.site will run that specific action in a background queue (asynchronously).
+By checking the Queued checkbox when creating a Custom Action, Webhook.site will run the action in an asynchronous background queue.

 Additionally, you can specify an amount of seconds to wait until the action is executed.
 To do this, enter an amount of seconds in the Seconds textbox next to the Queue checkbox.

-As the a queued action will inherit the execution scope up until the action, there are a few things to be aware of when using Queued Actions:
+As the queued action will inherit the execution scope up until the action, there are some things that are important to be aware of when using Queued Actions:

-• Only variables defined in actions ordered before the queued action will be available to the action.
+- Variables defined in non-queued actions ordered before the queued action will be available to the action.

-• The amount of time until the queued action is executed can vary by a few seconds.
+- The amount of time until the queued actions are executed can vary by a few seconds.